FelixJohnsson/Spotify-Music-Quiz-API/README.md

 # Spotify-Music-Quiz
-A Fullstack application with Node.js, TS, Express, Mongo, socket.io and the Spotify API.
+A Kahoot-esque API using Node.js, JS/TS Express, Mongo, Socket.io and the Spotify API.

 # ENDPOINTS
   ## For rooms